 The Levoit LV-H132 is sophisticated yet still easy to use.
 Electronic touch controls are provided and beep when operated.
 After switching off power the last settings are saved.
 Upon the next use, the purifier remembers your last settings and restores them automatically.

-The fan offers pleasant and quiet operation on low-speed.
+The fan offers pleasant and quiet operation at low-speed.
 A built-in night light with 2 brightness settings is a bonus feature.

 Filter replacement is a bit different for the LV-H132, but very simple.
 Turn the unit upside-down, rotate the cover, and then you can pull out and replace the old 3-in-1 filter assembly.
 Note: unlike some competitors, in most cases, you can’t replace the carbon prefilter separately.
 It’s something to keep in mind.

-Replacement filters cost near $30.
+Replacement filters cost nearly $30.
 The top cover removes easily for replacement and a filter replacement reminder lets you know when it’s time to check it or replace it.

 In my hands-on testing I found that it’s one of the lowest-noise air purifiers sold today!